MichielMag/recipe-searchers/README.md

 # recipe-searchers
-A simple web scraping tool for searching for recipe links, inspired by (and possibly for use with) [recipe-scapers](https://github.com/hhursev/recipe-scrapers).
+A simple web / api scraping tool for searching for recipe links, inspired by (and possibly for use with) [recipe-scapers](https://github.com/hhursev/recipe-scrapers).

 ## To install
 ```